kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 The console binds to `http://localhost:8080` by default and operates cluster-wide using your current kubeconfig context.
 Open that URL in a browser.

+See the [Migration Guide](migrate_from_ingress.md) for the full step-by-step instructions including prerequisites and feature gate setup.

 ## Using the console